-JuiceFS Cloud Service Quick Start Guide
+Quick Start

-- Storage: With JuiceFS, all data will be stored in your own object storage, you can create the object storage Bucket manually in the cloud platform in advance, or you can let JuiceFS client automatically create the Bucket for you. either way, you need to prepare the secret key to access the API of object storage.
+- Storage: With JuiceFS, all data will be stored in your own object storage, you can create the object storage bucket manually in the cloud platform in advance, or you can let JuiceFS client automatically create the bucket for you. either way, you need to prepare the secret key to access the API of object storage.

-- Python: Make sure you have Python installed, Python>=3.5 is recommended, Python>=2.7 is supported as a minimum.
+- Python: Make sure you have Python installed, Python >= 3.5 is needed for graceful upgrade, Python >= 2.7 is supported as a minimum.

 - FUSE: JuiceFS achieves POSIX compatibility via FUSE, make sure you have FUSE installed: